Attack of the Giant Beast

 But no. Suddenly the monster cooked up a whole new emotion.
 Another extreme expression: now its face hosted a look of hysterical illumination—a very, very bright idea!
 Bright but sad.
 It seemed proud of itself but it also looked a little sad for future-George, like it knew its latest glory would come at poor George’s expense.

 Inside the car George was weightless, his legs and butt were above his head and then below, he didn’t know where the sky was.
 Hot.
-The force of the pee-hose didn’t catch him directly (if it did it would have knocked his head off), it had been aimed at the empty passenger seat, melted a hole there like snow.
-The car squealed backwards but still put up enough resistance to make the pee angry.
+The force of the pee-hose didn’t catch him directly (if it did it would have knocked his head off); it had been directed at the empty passenger seat behind him, where it had quickly melted a hole into the metal floor, like when you pee in snow.
+The pee bullied the car.
+The car squealed backwards but still put up enough resistance brake-wise to make the pee angry.
 Steam blanket.
-So George was merely in its violent frothcurrent, its spinning force, and then the wave, the turmoil of urine firmly lifted him up and out of the car and spilled him out onto the sliding concrete like a busted above-ground pool and a kid.
+So George was merely in its violent frothcurrent, its spinning force, and then the wave, the turmoil of urine firmly lifted him up and out of the car and spilled him onto the sliding concrete like a busted above-ground pool and a kid.
 George fainted somewhere there in the concrete tumble.

 He woke up when a black duck, slick and wet, poked his eyebrow (it could have blinded him) with its beak.
 The blue monster was long gone, probably across the state line, but the distant perma-earthquake of its soccer-player speed kept the pee-puddle steadily rippling.
 Then, over the horizon, the giant sang a song that was a little like elephants trying to harmonize.